-Caucasian shepherd dogs are strongly bonded, muscular, and even-tempered molossers.
-The Caucasian Shepherd Dog is a giant sized breed weighing 99 to 170 pounds and standing 23 to 30 inches tall.
-These dogs can be identified by their strong, rugged and muscular molosser type body, covered in their thick heavy coat that helps them to withstand the harsh weather conditions in the mountains.
-They vary in colors, from light brown, tan, grey, cream and even black.
+Caucasian shepherd dogs are strongly bonded, muscular, and even-tempered molasses.
+The Caucasian Shepherd Dog is a giant-sized breed weighing 99 to 170 pounds and standing 23 to 30 inches tall.
+These dogs can be identified by their strong, rugged, and muscular molosser type body, covered in their thick heavy coat that helps them withstand the mountains’ harsh weather conditions.
+They vary in colors, from light brown, tan, grey, cream, and even black.

 Breed basic characteristics

 |Exercise Needs:||Slightly active – needs regular exercise|

 |Barking:||Rare – but when it does it is loud|

 Behavior: Type of great alert activity, strong – balanced – calm.
 The reactions of defense, which manifest themselves as an inactive form, are well developed.